iFixit/Matryoshka/README.md

 ### KeyShorten

 Ensures that all keys are at most the specified length by shortening longer ones.
+Long keys are shortend by using md5 on the end of the string to ensure long strings with a common prefix don't map to the same key.

 ```php
 $cache = new Matryoshka\KeyShorten(